-The conservatives that progressives are dealing with today, and have been for the last thirty years, are people who were once them.
-The Hippies, Anti-war protesters, and even later Gen X'ers, who for various reasons found ultimately found themselves falling back in line with the very values that they once rallied against.
+The conservatives that progressives are dealing with today, and have been for the last 30 years, are people who were once them.
+The hippies, anti-war protesters, and even later Gen X'ers, who for various reasons ultimately found themselves falling back in line with the very values that they once rallied against.
 They still maintain many of the liberal principles of their youth, so long as it remains out of their yard.

 Right or wrong, their mentality is one of ‘been there, done that’, and nothing that Millennials or Gen-Z’ers bring to the table is going to be anything different.
 Ironically, it's because of this idea that Right-wingers and traditionalists often fall back to the old criticisms of their ancestors: that these ‘kids are spoiled and entitled’.
 I see it all the time online and social media and many times I remind them that once upon a time, they too were once referred that way.

 Another change that many conservatives had held onto, but has now become a problem, is racism.
 Most conservatives will oppose racism to some degree.
 Many voted for Barrack Obama when he first ran for President.
 They would be against minorities not given a fair shot at a job based on their skin color.
 However, they would be more hesitant to call out police brutality, policies that specifically targeted groups from entering the country, or standing up for the protection of gay citizens under direct assault.
 This ‘straddling of the fence’ is already an issue by itself, but now since the election of Donald Trump, many Far-Right racist groups are now starting to align themselves with the conservatives overall.
 It has gotten to the point where to outsiders, there is little difference between Neo-Nazis, KKK, and Republicans.